Research experts by area

 - Public policy and administration.

-Researchers working in the above fields consistently publish top ranked international journals in addition to offering practical insights and policy advice to public and private clients to assist in evidence based decision making.
+Researchers working in the above fields consistently publish in top ranked international journals in addition to offering practical insights and policy advice to public and private clients.